Frequently Asked Questions

 Is permanent makeup right for me?
 (And how does microblading heal on different skin types?)

 Permanent makeup is for the person who is looking to make their makeup routine easier and minimal.
 It is good for those who are active or “on the go” and struggle with their makeup staying in place during the day!
 However there are other factors that play a part in the cosmetic tattoos and how they will heal from person to person.
 If you have excessively oily skin, large pores or have ever suffered from severe acne the hair strokes I create will heal softer or “blurred” leaving you with more of a soft powdered brow rather than the defined, separate hair strokes that it will look like immediately after your procedure.
 If you are in the sun or use tanning beds often the pigment will fade quicker.
 For those who bleed heavily or smoke you can experience more pigment "fallout" or excessive fading.
 You could also cause the pigment to fade quicker if you have chemical peels or have laser treatments done on or near the tattooed area.
 If you have taken Accutane in the past you must wait at least one year before receiving permanent makeup.
 Once the area is healed make sure to wear sunscreen (unless it’s eyeliner - don’t put sunscreen in your eyes!
 Wear large sunglasses to protect your eyes from the sun!) and keep it moisturized!
 There are no guarantees with permanent makeup procedures.
 Results will vary from skin type to skin type and can only be predicted and cannot guaranteed because pigments will break down at different rates.
 This technique (microblading) heals the "best" on normal to dry skin types.
 Most clients will need at least one follow up appointment to add boldness and touch up any areas that the pigment has lightened in but some need more to reach the desired effect!
-I offer lower rates for touch up pricing, listed on my 'Booking' page on the website.

 I have very sensitive skin and can have reactions to certain ingredients, how can we be sure that I will not react to any of the products you use during your procedure?